-Three main types of Shrink Wrap are typically used as a packaging material – Polyvinyl Chloride (PVC), Polyethene (PE), and Polyolefin (POF).
-Each Shrink Wrap has slightly different characteristics, such as thicknesses, clarities, strengths, and shrink ratio, making these materials suitable for specific applications.
+Three main types of shrink wrap are used as a packaging material – Polyvinyl Chloride (PVC), polythene (PE), and Polyolefin (POF).
+Each shrink wrap has slightly different characteristics, such as thicknesses, clarities, strengths, and shrink ratio, making these materials suitable for specific applications.

-Polyvinyl Chloride (PVC) is a commonly used Shrink Wrap due to its excellent resilience, lightweight, and inexpensive cost.
-However, PVC Shrink Wrap has several drawbacks, and the most are health risks associated with the material’s manufacture and heating, as PVC emits strong, toxic odors during these operations.
-PVC Shrink Wrap is recommended for use in well-ventilated facilities.
+Polyvinyl Chloride (PVC) is a commonly used shrink wrap due to its excellent resilience, lightweight, and inexpensive cost.
+However, PVC shrink wrap has several drawbacks, and the most are health risks associated with the material’s manufacture and heating, as PVC emits strong, toxic odours during these operations.
+PVC shrink wrap is recommended for use in well-ventilated facilities.

-POF, or Polyolefin, is a common type of Shrink Wrap growing globally because of its robustness and versatility.
-Compared to other kinds of Shrink Wraps, it has a higher level of durability and clarity.
-The POF Shrink Wrap is an ideal alternative for ecologically aware customers as its packaging is constructed entirely of recyclable materials.
+POF, or Polyolefin, is a common type of shrink wrap growing globally because of its robustness and versatility.
+It has higher durability and clarity than other kinds of Shrink Wraps.
+The POF Shrink Wrap is an ideal alternative for ecologically aware customers as its packaging is entirely recyclable.
 It demonstrates quality results in the shrink rate as well.
-The only downside of POF is the higher cost compared to other kinds of Shrink Wrap.
+The only downside of POF is the higher cost than other types of shrink wrap.

 Benefits of Shrink Wrap